travula/logs/year-2025/october.md

   - talked to them, read with them, went for a 10k run in the evening.

-We will have to work out the cost and the finances for doing.
-Once this is achieved, it will be possible to take up the drainage, electric wiring of our ancestral house and get it into a nice shape so that all of us are comfortable and happy.

 ## Plan Ahead
 Yamini and I talked about getting the room on the south west redone and a new kitchen built.
 Currently, Rajita my step